How To Connect Any Keurig To a Water Line!

 Have you ever wondered if there was a “better way” to refill your Keurig reservoir?
 Well, you CAN!
 Learn how to connect your Keurig brewer to a direct water line and enjoy hassle-free refills each and every time!

 To me refilling something is no big deal….but maybe in some cases, it could make your life easier depending on your own situation.
-Maybe you use that thing more heavily needing to dispense hot water at odd times of day for food items, or maybe you’re someone who has some physical limitations (like arthritis, or wheelchair bound) and you want to kind of make it easier on yourself to get great coffee.
+Maybe you use that thing more heavily needing to dispense hot water at odd times of day for food items, or maybe you’re someone who has some physical limitations (like arthritis, or wheelchair bound)

 Or perhaps the “Add Water” light coming on persistently (and sometimes reading falsely) is getting to be a pain in the you know what.
 Well, the good news is that some people are figuring this out and hacking the reservoir.